Coachable-Dev/coachable-application/README.md

 # Coachable First Assignment
 As a part of your trial period, we’d like to give you a sense of the Coachable process.

 If you’re seeing this repository, you should have received a congratulatory conditional acceptance invitation.
 In this email you will find a Slack Channel, this is dedicated to answering your questions about the sorting assignment we’ve provided.
+We recommend completing this assignment within 2 weeks of joining Coachble.

-Asking questions in the Slack Channel, while not required, will help us pair you with a great coach that matches your learning style.
-Additionally, this is an indicator that helps us learn more about how proactive you are and will assist you in understanding the concepts more quickly.
+If you're having trouble making progress on the assignment, let us know by asking us in Slack - that's what we're here for.
+We've found the students that have been most successful in Coachable are the ones that very proactive in reaching out to the coaches to help them out when they get stuck or have questions.
+We recommend you follow suit.

 ## Helpful Resources
 We've provided a short exercise based on sorting algorithms where you will identify various arrays at intermediate steps in the sorting process.
 We've provided several resources to help with this exercise and linked them below.